 The biggest difference between banks in Canada and Australia is that most banks just have debit cards, and not Visa debit cards.
 This means you will need to either get a credit card, or some banks offer an online Visa debit card.

 Firstly, I brought my unlocked phone with me from Australia.
 I find plans here are a bit more expensive.
 I was paying between $20 to $30 a month in Australia, but here my bill is about $60 a month, which is the best deal.
 Previously I was with Virgin, which is the company I am with back home.
 But this time I found a good data deal with Koodo, who is part of the Telus network.
 So far, so good.

 I don’t know if many people use this, but there is an option on Skype my mum found last time.
 For $4 a month, she can make unlimited calls to my Canadian number from Skype every month.
-It is so cheap and Skype is so fantastic, it is the best way to stay in touch.
-It makes the distance seem like nothing.
+This time around, we rely more on WhatsApp.
+With video call and group chat options, I still communicate via WhatsApp in Australia.

 Moving across the world is intense.
 You will feel nervous, unsettled and confused for quite awhile.
 But just know that the adventure you are going to have will make the sleepless nights worth it.
 Just look at me, I am back for round two!
-Remember to breathe and have faith it will all work out as it should.
+I also wrote a post about why working abroad will be the best thing you ever did.
+Remember, just breathe and have faith it will all work out as it should.

 If you want even more information, I contributed to this 100-page guide all about moving to Canada on a working holiday.
 It’s a cheap resource that covers everything you need to know in more detail.
 If you’re looking for more information about Vancouver in general, here’s my archive.
 It’s where you’ll find posts like what to do in Vancouver at night, all the free things to do in Vancouver, how to spend 24 hours in Vancouver.